-- Configured the MUSE API COM interface permissions on the MUSE server - Configured the report formatting for resting EKG, Holter, Stress and HiRes - 2.
-On each Imaging workstation that will be displaying EKGs, use the MAGSYS tool to set MUSE Enabled=TRUE in the Workstation Settings section of the MAG308.INI file (for more information, see section 2.5.7 Edit the Imaging Workstation Configuration File with the MAGSYS Tool).
+1. On each Imaging workstation that will be displaying EKGs, use the MAGSYS tool to set MUSE Enabled=TRUE in the Workstation Settings section of the MAG.INI file (for more information, see section 2.5.7 Edit the Imaging Workstation Configuration File with the MAGSYS Tool).

-3. At the site that will be retrieving EKGs, use the Background Processor to add network locations for each MUSE site (MUSE patient database on a MUSE server) being connected to.
-Be sure that the MUSE version is set correctly for each MUSE Network Location entry.
-For MUSE 5c, 5d and 5e sites, use "v5" for the version number.
-For MUSE version 7.1 and higher, use v7 for the version number.
-If you are upgrading a MUSE to version 7.1 (or higher), you do not need to add a new entry to the Network Location file.
-You can modify the existing MUSE entry.

-- Use the Background Processor's Edit | Network Location Manager menu option to add or edit Network Location entries (for more information, see section 2.4.5.1, Edit the NETWORK LOCATION File (#2005.2)). - The following example shows network locations for a MUSE server at a fictitious site.
+- 2. At the VA site that will be retrieving EKGs, use the Background Processor to add network locations for each MUSE site (MUSE patient database on a MUSE server) being connected to..
+If you are upgrading a MUSE to version 8 SP2 (or higher), you do not need to add a new entry to the Network Location file.
+You can modify the existing MUSE entry. - Use the Background Processor's Edit | Network Location Manager menu option to add or edit Network Location entries (for more information, see section 2.4.5.1, Edit the NETWORK LOCATION File (#2005.2)). - The following example shows network locations for a MUSE server at a fictitious site.